josedeleon-analytics/Regression-analysis-Ameshousing/README.md

 # Regression Analysis - Ames Housing

 This project is a comprehensive regression diagnostics and modeling analysis using the Ames Housing dataset.
-It was completed as part of the ALY6015 course at Northeastern University and follows a rigorous 14-step process to build and validate a multiple linear regression model in R.
+It follows a rigorous 14-step process to build and validate a multiple linear regression model in R.

+---

 ## 📊 Project Summary

 - **Dataset**: Ames Housing (2,930 observations, 82 variables)
 - **Objective**: Predict `SalePrice` using statistically sound regression techniques
 - **Tools**: R, ggplot2, car, leaps, corrplot, base R

+---

 ## 🔍 Key Steps & Methods